 Charges are payable from the date that support services start and will be backdated to the date the person first received support if the financial assessment is completed after this date.
 Where an individual's service is suspended, there will not be a charge for the service.
 Once services are reinstated, charging will recommence.
-Community Alarm charging will continue during service breaks unless the alarm is removed from the property.
-If an individual has paid in advance, for example, they have made an annual payment, and then the HSCP will raise the credits at the end of the financial year.
+Community Alarm charging will continue during service breaks unless the alarm is removed from the property permanently.
+If an individual has paid in advance, for example, they have made an annual payment, and then the HSCP will raise a credit at the request of the service user or their representative.

 If an individual has received a financial assessment and has been assessed as having the means to pay, the HSCP has the legal right to pursue all charges.
 This would be via the Council Corporate Debt Recovery procedure.
+As stated above, charging should be based on ability to pay and the application of Minimum Income Thresholds, Tapers and other relevant expenditure provides comfort that the outcome of any financial assessment is based on ability to pay.
+If a service user or their representative fails to pay any charges levied there is a risk that after exhausting debt recovery processes, the service may be suspended or withdrawn.

 If an incorrect financial assessment has led to an individual receiving a charge which is too much or too little, a new financial assessment will be undertaken and the correct charge will be applied from date of the revised assessment.

 If there are changes to an individual's financial situation, such as an increase or decrease in their benefits it is essential the service user or their representative notify the HSCP and request a reassessment.
-Failure to so may result in an individual being liable to pay a backdated charge or could be overcharged for a service.
+Any impact on the assessed contribution will be effective from the date of the change.

-Invoicing for charging is sent out with an annual figure, much like the current council tax invoicing system.
+Invoicing for any non-residential service is done on an annual basis, much like the current council tax invoicing system.
 Service users can choose how to pay the annual figure via a lump sum or in instalments.

 The financial assessment is currently within the IRF2.
 Guidance on how to complete the IRF and the financial assessment, please click here.
+This may be subject to change.